akosbalasko/yarle/Notes_for_Logseq.md

 You can merge these folders into Logseq

-If these notes are journals,
+If these notes are journals then set Page type dropdown to Journal.
+It will
 - rename `pages` into `journals`
-- make sure the names of files inside are formated as `2021-01-01.md` logseq will auto detect the dates
+- rename all generated note files  as `2021-01-01.md` (based on dateFormat property) to let logseq auto detect the dates